nginxinc/docker-nginx-controller/README.md

 Dockerfiles contained in this repository are supported by and tested against NGINX Controller version 3.10 and later.
 Note: When building NGINX Plus into a container, be sure to remove repository credentials from your container.

 ### 1.1.
+Current Limitations

+The following list summarizes the existing limitations of monitoring containers with NGINX Controller:

+- The Controller Agent can only monitor NGINX from inside the container.
+It is not currently possible to run the Controller Agent in a separate container and monitor the neighboring containers running NGINX.

-NGINX Controller Agent Inside Docker Container
+### 1.2.
+NGINX Controller Agent inside Docker container

 The Controller Agent can be deployed in a Docker environment to monitor and/or configure NGINX processes inside Docker containers.
 The Controller Agent can collect most of the metrics.

-The "agent-inside-the-container" is currently the only mode of operation.
-In other words, the Controller Agent should be running in the same container as the NGINX process being managed/monitored.
-For more information, please refer to our [Controller Dockerfile repository](https://github.com/nginxinc/docker-nginx-controller.git).

-### 1.2.
+### 1.3.
 Standalone Mode

 By default, the Controller Agent will determine the OS hostname during installation using the `hostname -f` command.
 The hostname value will then be assigned to the `instance_name` key in the Controller Agent configuration file (`agent.conf`) and further used to generate a UUID, which together with an instance name provide a means of uniquely identifying the NGINX instance in NGINX Controller.
 When the Agent is run inside a container, the default hostname is a shortened Docker Container ID on the host.
 You can override the automatically assigned `instance_name` on runtime by setting the `ENV_CONTROLLER_INSTANCE_NAME` environment variable to the desired value.